padpadpadpad/rTPC/README.md

 Here, a random assortment of four models were chosen.
 Then fit the models to data using **nls.multstart** and helper functions from **rTPC**.
-Models can then be visualised using the **tidyverse** suite of packages and common traits of TPCs can be estimated using **rTPC::est\_params()**.
+Models can then be visualised using the **tidyverse** suite of packages and common traits of TPCs can be calculated using **rTPC::calc\_params()**.
 This simple pipeline can easily be scaled up to be used on multiple curves.

 ## Extensions to the pipeline